-October is the perfect time to buy shrubs, trees, and bushes because the soil is still warm, yet there is moisture in the air to assist with rooting.
+Fall is also the time to enjoy the kaleidoscope of colors in narooting.
 In addition, nurseries often offer discounts as they clean out inventory before the winter season.
 To find the colors your want in your garden, what better opportunity than to see them in their magnificent autumn cloaked splendor?
 Plan for future energy savings by planting a windbreak of low-crown shrubs which can cut your heating bills by thirty percent.
-Keep in mind that the distance from your home foundation needs to be two-five times the mature height and that smaller bushes planted within one-three feet will act as insulation.
+Keep in mind that the distance from your home foundation needs to be two-five times the mature height and that smaller bushes planted within onethree feet will act as insulation.

 Gather the falling leaves for your compost pile.
 The decomposition replenishes the nutrients in your soil.
-Dispose of diseased or bug infested leaves, such as those that have peach leaf curl, rust, or aphids.
+Dispose of diseased or bug infested leaves, such as those that have peach leaf curl, rust, or